Tearlach Completes Phase 1 Drill Program at Gabriel Lithium Project in Nevada and files the 43-101 Tech Report

-VANCOUVER, British Columbia, April 06, 2023 (GLOBE NEWSWIRE) -- Tearlach Resources Limited TEA TELHF (FRANKFURT: V44) ("Tearlach" or the "Company") is pleased to announce the completion of its Phase 1 drill program at the Gabriel Property in Tonopah, Nevada.
+/EIN News/ -- VANCOUVER, British Columbia, April 06, 2023 (GLOBE NEWSWIRE) -- Tearlach Resources Limited (TSXV: TEA) (OTC: TELHF) (FRANKFURT: V44) (“Tearlach” or the “Company”) is pleased to announce the completion of its Phase 1 drill program at the Gabriel Property in Tonopah, Nevada.
 The Company has also filed a NI 43-101 Technical Report related to the property.
-Furthermore, Tearlach's geologic team has reviewed the assays for duplicate samples from the property and found that the results were, on average, 29% higher than the original Blackrock Silver Corp.'s ("BRS") assays.
+Furthermore, Tearlach's geologic team has reviewed the assays for duplicate samples from the property and found that the results were, on average, 29% higher than the original Blackrock Silver Corp.’s (“BRS”) assays.
 As a result, a check-assay program will be conducted on drill hole sample pulps from selected BRS holes to expand the geographic distribution of drill hole data suitable for resource modeling.
 Tearlach is pleased with the progress made on the Gabriel Property and remains committed to advancing its exploration and development activities.

 Highlights: